 This small community is located near the terminus of Seaforth Crescent and partially surrounded by Community 26.
-This community was dominated by green ash and eastern white cedar.
-Species noted here include American stinging nettle, woodland strawberry, yellow avens, Virginia creeper, western poison-ivy, wild mint, Guelder rose, and spotted joe-pye-weed.
+This community appeared to have formed around a swale feature and was dominated by both green ash and eastern white cedar.
+It also included American elm in the canopy.
+Shrub and groundcover species noted here include American stinging nettle, woodland strawberry, yellow avens, Virginia creeper, western poison-ivy, wild mint, Guelder rose, and spotted joe-pye-weed.
+Soil assessments were conducted in order to confirm the ELC vegetation type and soil moisture.
+The effective soil texture was fSiS (fine silty sand), with mottles being reached at 51cm, indicating the soil moisture was 3 - very fresh to 4 - moderately moist.
+The water table was more than 120cm from the surface.